Department of Energy

 - **The U.S. Department of Energy fosters a diverse and inclusive workplace and is an Equal Opportunity Employer.** - Veterans and persons with disabilities are encouraged to apply.
-For more information, please visit the links at the bottom of this page or visit the FedsHireVets website. - More than one selection may be made from this vacancy announcement. - Many positions require successful completion of a background investigation. - All males born after December 31st 1959 must abide by laws regarding Selective Service registration.
+For more information, please visit the links at the bottom of this page or visit the FedsHireVets website. - More than one selection may be made from this vacancy announcement. - Some positions may require completion of a probationary period of up to 1 (one) year. - Many positions require successful completion of a background investigation. - All males born after December 31st 1959 must abide by laws regarding Selective Service registration.
 To learn more about this law, visit the Selective Service web page, Who Must Register.
 If you are not registered and don't have an approved exemption, you will not be eligible for employment with the Federal government.

 You will be evaluated for this job based on how well you meet the qualifications above.

 The Department of Energy uses an application tracking system to evaluate the responses you provide in the applicant assessment questionnaire to determine if you meet the minimum qualifications necessary for this position.
 Then, the HR Office and/or Subject Matter Expert (SME) will conduct a quality review of your application and supporting documentation to determine if your qualifications meet the criteria for referral to the selecting official.

 We will also verify that you are eligible for Merit Promotion positions by reviewing your previous Federal employment to ensure you meet Time-in-Grade requirements.
 If you are eligible to apply to Merit Promotion announcements we will verify your supporting documentation prior to referral.